-In terms of the Mexican Constitution, gambling and raffles legislation corresponds exclusively to the Federal Legislative Power, through Congress.
-Likewise, the Federal Executive Branch has the power to issue regulations on every law issued by Congress, in terms of Section I of Article 89 of the Constitution.
+In terms of the Mexican Constitution, gambling and raffles legislation corresponds exclusively to the federal legislative power, through Congress.
+Likewise, the federal executive branch has the power to issue regulations on every law issued by Congress, in terms of Section I of Article 89 of the Constitution.

-Local congresses of each of Mexico's states are authorised to allow or prohibit the opening of establishments where gambling and lotteries take place, through the authority they have to legislate on urban development matters.
+Nonetheless, local congresses of each of Mexico's states are authorised to allow or prohibit the opening of establishments where gambling and lotteries take place, through the authority they have to legislate on urban development matters.

 Therefore, although it is true that local authorities are not legally entitled to prohibit gambling and lotteries, it is also true that they may indirectly prevent and veto the installation of land-based casinos and sportsbooks, such as through zoning prohibitions.
 For example, the Constitution of the Mexican state of Guanajuato provides the following prohibition:

 Article 5.
 The owner of one thing may enjoy and sell it with the limitations and modalities established by the laws.

 Zonings and buildings to be used as casinos, gambling centres, lottery rooms, gaming houses and similar establishments, as well as for the establishment of show centres featuring naked or semi-naked people are prohibited.

 In Mexico, there are no places or territories that are legally favoured for the opening of casinos.
 However, there are have been unexecuted projects that meant to favour the opening of this kind of establishment in the country's key or preferred tourist zones, such as the Mayan Riviera, in the state of Quintana Roo, and Loreto in Baja California Sur, among others.

 Although there is a federal tax on gaming (the IEPS), local legislative powers may establish local player-withholding taxes, local operator taxes and taxes on gambling winnings (prices).